blawson69/PurseStrings/README.md

 `!ps --setup`

 > **IMPORTANT!** Any character sheet that does not have values in each of the currency fields **will break the script.** The `!ps --setup` command is specifically created to enable the core functionality of the PurseStrings script.
+Make sure to use this command for every character that will use PurseStrings after installation of the script.

 If you wish to add a starting amount to the selected characters, you can optionally pass the coinage parameter along with the `--setup` command.
 Keep in mind the given amount will be added to every selected character.
 The following adds 50cp, 20sp, and 10gp to each selected character: